opentransitmap/www-opentransitmap-org/README.md

 -------

 This website is built using [Pelican](getpelican.com) and Python 3.
-For further information, pleas check out the official [documentation](http://docs.getpelican.com/en/stable/index.html)
+For further information, please check out the official [documentation](http://docs.getpelican.com/en/stable/index.html).

 On Linux systems:
 =================